2. Development and Review

 1. Section 2 of the Handbook describes the University’s processes for the design, development and approval of new programmes of study, and its annual and periodic exercises to monitor and review existing provision at scheme and subject level.

-2. New schemes and modules should be developed within Institutes, drawing on good practice in curriculum design, and taking account of QAA level descriptors and subject benchmark statements.
-External consultation with external examiners, subject specialists, PSRB bodies or other advisory boards should take place at an early stage of scheme development, and documentary evidence of this process will be considered by scheme approval panels.
-Institutes should consider the staffing implications of any new developments to safeguard the resilience of the portfolio, and also take account of the two-year planning cycle to ensure that the scheme approval process can be completed in good time to ensure effective marketing.
+2. New schemes and modules should be developed within academic departments, drawing on good practice in curriculum design, and taking account of QAA level descriptors and subject benchmark statements.
+Consultation with students, and external consultation with external examiners, subject specialists, PSRB bodies or other advisory boards should take place at an early stage of scheme development, and documentary evidence of this process will be considered by scheme approval panels.
+Departments should consider the staffing implications of any new developments to safeguard the resilience of the portfolio, and also take account of the two-year planning cycle to ensure that the scheme approval process can be completed in good time to ensure effective marketing.

 Consumer Law and changes to existing provision

-5. In light of CMA advice, Institutes will need to plan carefully before making any changes to existing schemes and their constituent modules.
-Where changes are proposed as part of annual monitoring or periodic review exercises, or in response to student or external feedback mechanisms, Institutes will need to consult with current students (including those who have accepted an offer but who have not yet commenced their studies) before the changes are considered for approval.
+5. In light of CMA advice, faculties will need to plan carefully before making any changes to existing schemes and their constituent modules.
+Where changes are proposed as part of annual monitoring or periodic review exercises, or in response to student or external feedback mechanisms, departments will need to consult with current students (including those who have accepted an offer but who have not yet commenced their studies) before the changes are considered for approval.
 The exact nature of this consultation will depend on the extent of the proposed changes but could consist of one of the following.
-Institutes should consult the AQRO QA team for further guidance: email@example.com
+Departments should consult the Academic Registry QA team for further guidance: email@example.com

 (i) Consultation through the Staff-Student Consultative Committee;